Did you know that the Eagle landed on the Moon on legs made in Québec?

 In 2014, Héroux-Devtek acquired APPH Limited, an integrated supplier of aircraft landing gear and hydraulic systems and assemblies based in Runcorn, England.

 At the time when yours truly wrote these lines, in 2019, with the sweat of his forehead long devoided of hair, Héroux-Devtek worked in 3 areas of activity: landing gears, industrial and aeronautical gas turbine components, and aerostructures.

 You know of course that Héroux manufactured several elements of the Shuttle Remote Manipulator System (SRMS), a robotic arm whose 5 examples were mounted on the Orbiters, or Space Shuttles, of NASA’s Space Transportation System.
 The Canadarm, a globally known moniker that NASA did / does not appear to use, played a crucial role throughout this program, active from 1981 to 2012.
-The first SRMS, loaned to the Canadian Space Agency by NASA, is on display at the Canada Aviation and Space Museum, also globally known, in Ottawa, Ontario.
+The first SRMS, loaned to the Canadian Space Agency by NASA, is on display at the Canada Aviation and Space Museum, also globally known.
 Did you know that the Space Shuttle was mentioned in March, July and August 2018 issues of our blog / bulletin / thingee?
 You did?
 Wunderbar!